 3.1 Introduction

 This chapter describes the design of the project.
-System analysis and design the most important tasks in a project because a good design can help to reduce problems that might happen in the future.
+System analysis and design are the most important tasks in a project because a good design can help to reduce problems that might happen in the future.
 Especially, this chapter is about the structure and appearance of the software.
 First, it covers how speakers can use the software to practice public speaking.
 Second, it shows the design of the database which is made for it to work efficiently with the software.
 Finally, this chapter also includes the use-case diagram, flow chart, and more.

 3.2 Existing System Analysis